|

 | Curtiss P-40B Warhawk | | 5.5" | | 6.25" |

 The American Volunteer Group (AVG), famously known as the Flying Tigers, was a unit of the Republic of China Air Force, recruited from U.S. aviators to fight against Japan before America entered World War II.
 Flying shark-mouthed P-40 Warhawks, they achieved remarkable success in 1941 - 1942, destroying far more enemy aircraft than they lost.
 Led by Claire Chennault, their bravery and skill boosted Chinese morale and became legendary.
 The unit disbanded in mid-1942, with many members joining the U.S. Army Air Forces.
 Robert Neale was credited with 13 aerial victories.
 A former U.S. Navy pilot, he joined the AVG and displayed exceptional skill in combat over Burma and China.
 Neale later commanded the 1st Squadron but declined a commission when the AVG merged into the USAAF.
 Designed to meet a USAAC requirement for a pursuit aircraft, the P-40 Warhawk was first flown on October 14th, 1938.
 This aircraft was tough, virtually trouble-free and saw continual improvements to arms, armor and engines.
 The P-40 served in numerous combat areas; often outclassed by its adversaries in speed, maneuverability and rate of climb, it earned a reputation for extreme ruggedness.
 Its strong construction, heavy firepower, and ability to dive enabled it to compete with enemy fighters, and it was a formidable ground-attack aircraft.
-P-40s were also flown by the famed Flying Tigers against the Japanese in China. © Copyright 2003-2025 The Flying Mule, Inc. The Legion Models range presents detailed, ready-made diecast models of military aicraft in 1:72 scale.
+P-40s were also flown by the famed Flying Tigers against the Japanese in China. © Copyright 2003-2026 The Flying Mule, Inc. The Legion Models 1:72 Aircraft range presents detailed, ready-made diecast models of military aicraft in 1:72 scale.
 Legion Models diecast airplanes feature: - Diecast metal construction with some plastic components.

 - Realistic panel lines, antennas, access panels and surface details.